asmacdo/podset-operator/tut.md

 		return ctrl.Result{}, err
 	}
 	log.Info(fmt.Sprintf("CR has specified %v replicas", instance.Spec.Replicas))

-	// TODO(user): your logic here

 	return ctrl.Result{}, nil
 }
 ```

+If you forgot to cleanup after "Hello World", stop the controller with `CTRL+C`, delete the
+PodSet CR with `kubectl delete podset podset-sample`, and uninstall the
+PodSet CRD with `make uninstall`.

+Reinstall the updated CRD, start the controller with `make run`, and in
+another session, the CR with `kubectl apply -f config/samples/app_v1alpha1_podset.yaml`

-Next, we update the PodSetStatus to give the user information from the
+## Reporting back to the user with Status

+Our controller is now able to read values from the CR, now it is time to
-Operator.
-In our case, we want to know how many Pods are available, and
+report back using the `PodSet.Status`.
+In our case, we want to know how
-what the Pod names are:
+many Pods are available, and what the Pod names are:

 ```
 // PodSetStatus defines the observed state of PodSet